GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 ### Comms Terminal

-A close-up of a holographic communications terminal inside the CIC of the SSV Normandy SR-2.
-The terminal glows blue, Mass Effect style — no physical buttons, pure light.
+A wide shot of the CIC of the SSV Normandy SR-2, focus on the comms terminal to one side.
+The terminal is unattended — no crew member present.
+Its display is flooded with raw scrolling numbers, fast and chaotic, filling the screen with no structure.
+The time period selector on the left side of the terminal flashes urgently, demanding input.

+The player's hand reaches toward the selector.
+The "day" row is about to be tapped.

-The display shows a three-step sequence reading left to right:
+A second image shows the terminal after input: the flood has stopped.
+The display now shows the three-step sequence cleanly, left to right:

 ```
 hour  ×30
-day   ×1  ◄ (highlighted, pulsing)  →  [ DROP 5 ]  →  [ ×3 PEAK ]
+day   ×1  ◄ (highlighted, steady)  →  [ DROP 5 ]  →  [ ×3 PEAK ]
 month ÷30
 year  ÷300
 ```

-The time period selector is on the left — four rows, day highlighted brighter than the others.
-DROP 5 is in the centre in a bright panel. ×3 PEAK is on the right in a bright panel.
-The arrow flow left to right is clear.

-The terminal looks like a passing stop — functional, minimal, designed to be read in seconds.
+A single large RPS figure sits prominently on the right side of the screen — the result.
+The terminal is calm.
+The rest of the CIC is visible in the background, quiet.

 Dark, blue-lit military CIC aesthetic.
 Mass Effect 2 visual style.
 Cinematic, photorealistic lighting.